 Dr. Gero's research focuses on electrical engineering education and interdisciplinary education that combines physics with electronics, at both the high school and higher education levels.
 His research interests also include quantum optics and atomic physics.

-Dr. Gero has received the Israeli Air-Force Flight Academy Award for Outstanding Instructor two times and the Technion's Award for Excellence in Teaching eleven times.
+Dr. Gero has received the Israeli Air-Force Flight Academy Award for Outstanding Instructor twice and the Technion's Award for Excellence in Teaching twelve times.
 In 2006 he received the Israeli Air-Force Commander's Award for Excellence, and in 2016 was awarded the Yanai Prize for Excellence in Academic Education.

 Dr. Gero is a long-distance runner (5 & 10 km) and a triathlete.